varnish/Varnish-Book/varnish_book.rst

    Preface

 - Course for Varnish Plus
-- Install and configure a Varnish server
-- Write effective VCL code
 - Learn specific features depending the course and your needs
+- Necessary Background
+- How to Use the Book
+- Acknowledgements

 ..
 TODO for instructor: tailor this slide!